mozilla/sccache/README.md

 ### S3
 If you want to use S3 storage for the sccache cache, you need to set the `SCCACHE_BUCKET` environment variable to the name of the S3 bucket to use.

-You can use `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to set the S3 credentials.
-Alternately, you can set `AWS_IAM_CREDENTIALS_URL` to a URL that returns credentials in the format supported by the [EC2 metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#instance-metadata-security-credentials), and credentials will be fetched from that location as needed.
-In the absence of either of these options, credentials for the instance's IAM role will be fetched from the EC2 metadata service directly.

-If you need to override the default endpoint you can set `SCCACHE_ENDPOINT`.
+Credentials are resolved using the default AWS provider chain, including the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, the `~/.aws/credentials` file, etc. For more details see https://docs.aws.amazon.com/sdk-for-rust/latest/dg/credentials.html.
+If multiple profiles are available, you can pick one using the `AWS_PROFILE` environment variable.

+If you do not want to use credentials at all, you can set the `SCCACHE_S3_NO_CREDENTIALS` environment variable.
+This requires the bucket to allow public readonly access, and can be useful to implement a readonly cache for pull requests, which typically can't be given access to credentials for security reasons.

+You can configure the region using the `SCCACHE_REGION` environment variable, or specify the `region` key in `~/.aws/credentials`.
+Alternatively you can specify the endpoint URL using the `SCCACHE_ENDPOINT` environment variable.
 To connect to a minio storage for example you can set `SCCACHE_ENDPOINT=<ip>:<port>`.
-If your endpoint requires TLS, set `SCCACHE_S3_USE_SSL=true`.

 You can also define a prefix that will be prepended to the keys of all cache objects created and read within the S3 bucket, effectively creating a scope.
 To do that use the `SCCACHE_S3_KEY_PREFIX` environment variable.
 This can be useful when sharing a bucket with another application.